syncfusion/ej2-javascript-docs/src/lineargauge/linear-gauge/pointers.md

 ## Gradient Color

-Gradient support allows to add multiple colors in the ranges and pointers of the circular gauge.
-The following gradient types are supported in the linear gauge.
+Gradient support allows the addition of multiple colors in the pointers of the Linear Gauge.
+The following gradient types are supported in the Linear Gauge.

 * Linear Gradient
 * Radial Gradient

 ### Linear Gradient

 Using linear gradient, colors will be applied in a linear progression.
 The start value of the linear gradient can be set using the [`startValue`](../api/linear-gauge/linearGradient/#startvalue) property.
 The end value of the linear gradient will be set using the [`endValue`](../api/linear-gauge/linearGradient/#endvalue) property.
-The color stop values such as color, opacity and offset are set using [`colorStop`](../api/linear-gauge/linearGradient/#colorstop) property.

-The linear gradient can be applied to all pointer types like marker and range bar.
-To do so, follow the below code sample.
+The color stop values such as [`color`](../api/linear-gauge/colorStopModel/#color), [`opacity`](../api/linear-gauge/colorStopModel/#opacity), and [`offset`](../api/linear-gauge/colorStopModel/#offset) are set using [`colorStop`](../api/linear-gauge/linearGradient/#colorstop) property.
+The linear gradient can be rendered for the pointer in the Linear Gauge by using the below example.

 {% tab template= "linear-gauge/pointers", sourceFiles="index.ts,index.html", es5Template="es5LinearGradient" %}